amenzwa/amenzwa.github.io/computing/ProgrammingParadigms.md

 ***exceptions***—Because proof tactics can fail (a dead-end, for instance), higher-order tactics (tacticals) that manipulate tactics employ a failure detection and trapping mechanism, which is equivalent to modern exception handling facilities.

 To summarise, functions represent basic computations; functionals manipulate functions to express complex computations, such as proof tactics; and, tacticals manipulate tactics to express complex control flows involving exceptions and retries.

+There are a few general guidelines for modelling unusual situations:

+- *absence*: If a value is missing and such a situation is a matter of course, represent the missing value using the `option` type.
+For example, the middle name field in a `person` record would be assigned the `middle : string option` type, since it is not uncommon for people to not have the middle name.
+- *salvageable issue*: When an undesirable, but not unexpected, situation arises where it is sensible for the programme to attempt to resolve the issue, throw an exception, catch it, and retry for a fixed number of times.
+For example, a connection attempt to a server failed, perhaps because the server was busy, and another connection attempt after a suitable delay might succeed.
+- *unsalvageable issue*: When an undesirable, but not unexpected, situation arises where it is impossible for the programme to proceed, throw an exception and let the user cope with the matter.
+For example, a necessary configuration file is missing, and there is nothing the programme could do.
+- *bug*: Upon encountering unexpected and irrecoverable situations—a bug—like divide-by-zero or out-of-stack-space fatal error, let the programme $⊥$, let the programmer fix the bug.

+Do keep in mind that these are mere guidelines.
+The programmer must use his technical judgement and his domain knowledge to represent exceptional situations precisely and logically to suit the application.

 ***modules***—Like other languages, ML supports modules.
 But ML's module system is unique and powerful.
 ML modules can be parameterised with other modules.
 This facility is called *functors*.
 In category theory, a functor is a map from one category to another category: $F: C → D$.
 In that sense, a functor $F$ in ML transforms the argument module $C$ into a new resultant module $D$.